dev-ai-lab/bank-docs/README.md

   5. Choose subnet group created in `2.`
   6. Create security group.
 It a place with port to access RDS instances.
 It is created under VPC

-### Backups
-- RDS automated backup (takes snapshot)
-- RDS snapshots (manual)
-- Under `Maintenance and Backups` one can find restore option and manual snapshot
-- Snapshots can be copied and shared: in `Actions`.
-However, an automated backup can't be shared.
-It can only be copied
-  - can be copied to another region.
-  - with this method, a DB can be moved to another region (from frankfurt to london).
-In london, go to RDS->snapshots
-  - Can be shared with another aws account (using account id).
-Go to that account: RDS->snapshots->shared with me
-    - The snapshot is encrypted.
-The other account should have access to ecryption in order to restore the DB
-### RDS Security Groups
-- RDS shouldn't be accessible to the internet (should reside in private subnet)
-- Security group (stateful firewall)
-- In addition to security group, one can configure network ACL (not stateful firewall)

 ### RDS and IAM
 - Users, groups, roles, policies
 - Authenticate with IAM: